11ty/demo-eleventy-serverless/README.md

 _[Read the documentation on 11ty.dev](https://www.11ty.dev/docs/plugins/serverless/)_

-_This requires Eleventy 1.0 Canary 30 or newer.
-Be careful here, Canary is considered unstable!
-Don’t use it in production._
+_This requires Eleventy 1.0 or newer._

 1. Use Eleventy as normal.
 	- In this demo `src` is the input directory.